vacu9708/Red-light-green-light/README.md

 * C++, SMFL

 ## 🥅Your goal in this game
-* You have to get to the finishing line before time's up without getting caught by the robot.
+* You have to get to the finish line before time's up without getting caught by the robot.

 ## Game rule, features
 * If you move while the robot is watching you, you get killed.
 Be careful.